garciart/pipeline-demo/07-ansible-container/07-ansible-container.md

 ## Adding a Quality Gate

-Security Hotspots are security-sensitive code that requires manual review to assess whether or not a vulnerability exists.
+Security Hotspots are security-sensitive code that requires manual review to assess whether a vulnerability exists.

 -----